-Each share of Preferred Stock, except for the Series C2 Preferred Stock, is convertible into shares of common stock at the option of the holder at any time after the date of issuance and without the payment of additional consideration by the holder.
+Each share Preferred Stock, except for the Series C2 Preferred Stock, is convertible into shares of common stock at the option of the holder at any time after the date of issuance and without the payment of additional consideration by the holder.
 Each share of the Series C2 Preferred Stock shall be convertible, at the option of the holder thereof, at any time after the date of issuance, into an equal number of shares of Series C1 Preferred Stock; provided, that, after conversion, each initial holder of Series C2 Preferred Stock would represent less than ten percent of the combined voting power of the Company's outstanding voting securities.

-Each share of the Preferred Stock will be mandatorily converted upon the closing of a firm commitment underwritten public offering of the Company's common stock with gross proceeds to the Company of at least \$100.0 million and at a price per share of not less than \$18.00.
+Each share of the Preferred Stock will be mandatorily converted upon the closing of a firm commitment underwritten public offering of the Company's common stock with gross proceeds to the Company of at least \$30.0 million and at a price per share of not less than \$3.00.

 Notwithstanding the previous provision, no shares of Series C2 Preferred Stock shall automatically convert into any other class of capital stock of the Company unless and until the Company has authorized a sufficient number of shares of non-voting common stock to support the conversion of all such shares of Series C2 Preferred Stock into non-voting common stock.
 Upon the sale, assignment, transfer or other disposition of any shares of Series C2 Preferred Stock to a person or entity other than the initial holder of the Series C2 Preferred Stock, each such outstanding share of Series C2 Preferred Stock shall be automatically converted into one fully paid and non-assessable share of Series C1 Preferred Stock.
-Upon the occurrence of a Restriction Removal Event, defined as the holder of Series C2 Preferred Stock and the Company submitting a specified U.S. governmental body a notice or declaration concerning the proposed conversion and the governmental body takes no issue or the initial holder of the Series C2 Preferred Stock and the Company submitting to with such governmental body is not necessary, each share of Series C2 Preferred Stock then outstanding shall be automatically converted into one fully paid and non-assessable share of Series Scock then outstanding shall be automatically converted into one fully paid and non-assessable share of Series C2 Preferred Stock and the Company agree that such filing to with such governmental body is not necessary, each share of Series C2 Preferred Stock then outstanding shall be automatically converted into one fully paid and non-assessable share of Series C1 Preferred Stock.
+Upon the occurrence of a Restriction Removal Event, defined as the holder of Series C2 Preferred Stock and the Company submitting a specified U.S. governmental body a notice or declaration concerning the proposed conversion and the governmental body takes no issue or the initial holder of the Series C2 Preferred Stock and the Company agree that such filing to with such governmental body is not necessary, each share of Series C2 Preferred Stock then outstanding shall be automatically converted into one fully paid and non-assessable share of Series C1 Preferred Stock.

 The conversion ratio of each series of Preferred Stock is determined by dividing the Original Issue Price of each series by the Conversion Price of each series.
 The Original Issue Price per share is \$1.00 for Series A1 Preferred Stock, \$1.00 for Series B1 Preferred Stock, \$1.15 for Series C1 Preferred Stock and \$1.15 for Series C2 Preferred Stock.
-The Conversion Price per share is \$5.00 for Series A1 Preferred Stock, \$5.00 for Series B1 Preferred Stock, \$5.75 for Series C1 Preferred Stock and \$5.75 for Series C2 Preferred Stock, each subject to appropriate adjustment in the event of any stock split, stock dividend, combination or other similar recapitalization and other adjustments as set forth in the Company's certificate of incorporation, as amended and restated.
+The Conversion Price per share is \$1.00 for Series A1 Preferred Stock, \$1.00 for Series B1 Preferred Stock, \$1.15 for Series C1 Preferred Stock and \$1.15 for Series C2 Preferred Stock, each subject to appropriate adjustment in the event of any stock split, stock dividend, combination or other similar recapitalization and other adjustments as set forth in the Company's certificate of incorporation, as amended and restated.